Frequently Asked Questions

 What Types of Certificate Programs are Available to Students?

-HBS master's students may pursue any of the certificate programs offered in the Bloomberg School.
-For more information about certificate programs, please visit certificates.
+Our Department sponsors several certificate programs.
+HBS master's students may also pursue any of the certificate programs offered in the Bloomberg School for which they qualify.
+For more information about certificate programs, please visit the certificates program page.

-Can I Complete the Master's Program on a Part-Time Basis or Via the Web?
+Can I Complete the Master's Program on a Part-Time Basis or Online?

 The MSPH program is available for part-time study.
 Candidates for the part-time program complete the Bloomberg School's application and indicate part-time status.
 These applications are reviewed on a rolling basis.
-Part time students have three years to complete the required curriculum AND complete the necessary electives to reach 64 credits.
-Field placement requirements are the same as for full time students.
+Part-time students have three years to complete the required curriculum AND complete the necessary electives to reach 64 credits.
+Field placement requirements are the same as for full-time students.
 Part-time students should plan their coursework carefully to avoid scheduling issues that may delay their completion.
-While students are allowed to take courses via the Web, not all program requirements can be completed via the Web.
+While students are allowed to take online courses, not all program requirements can be completed virtually.

 How Many Electives Can I Take and How Should I Use Them?